Romanization and Transliteration

 Romanization

-• Romanization refers to the process of representing non-Latin scripts into Roman (Latin) Alphabet.
+• Romanization refers to the process of representing non-Latin or vernacular scripts into Roman (Latin) Alphabet.

 • Transliteration, on the other hand, literally refers to converting one script into another.